Inflectra/rapise-documentation/docs/AI/ai_dashboard.md

 Rapise 8.4 adds support for Gemini models.
 You can find available model IDs at [https://aistudio.google.com](https://aistudio.google.com).
 We've achieved good results with `gemini-2.0-flash` and `gemini-2.0-pro-exp-02-05`.

+#### Model ID Dropdown

+!!! note "Added in Rapise 9.1"

+The Model ID field is now a dropdown that makes it easier to switch between models.
+The dropdown offers:

+- **Previously used models**: Models you have successfully tested are remembered and appear in the dropdown for quick selection
+- **Configured models**: Models set up in the AI Dashboard settings are also included

+This eliminates the need to remember and type long model identifiers (like `us.anthropic.claude-sonnet-4-5-20250929-v1:0`) when switching between models.
+Simply click the Model ID field and select from the list of available options.

 #### Proxy

-If you are behind a proxy, specify its URL in the `Proxy` field (works for all providers).
+If you are behind a proxy, specify its URL in the `Proxy` field.
+The proxy is used for:

+- All AI provider connections (OpenAI, Azure, Amazon Bedrock, Inflectra.ai, Google)
+- Spira connections from AI Dashboard (added in Rapise 9.1)

 ### Chats